Are you thinking about GROWING the star 9065 F1 tomato variety in the open field?

 Step 2: Transplanting The Star 9065 Tomato Seedlings to The Field.

-Now this a big aspect of growing tomatoes that will affect your yield per acre.
+Transplanting is a MAJOR aspect of growing star 9065 tomatoes that will affect your yield per acre.

 When it comes to transplanting tomatoes, there are 2 things that are an absolute MUST to consider: